Trần Minh Vương: Personal life

 When Minh Vương was young his father drove him to the HAGL – Arsenal JMG Academy so he could continue to develop his football skills.
-Just three days latter his father died, and Minh Vương did not find out until a couple months after as his family had withheld the news from him.
+Just 3 days later his father died, and Minh Vương didn't find out until a couple months after as his family had withheld the news from him.
 As a result, whenever Minh Vương scores he points to the sky in remembrance of his father.